Frequently Asked Questions | Denney Family Therapy

 Do Jennie and Ryan work together with clients?

 Jennie and Ryan each maintain their own caseloads and provide therapy separately.
 In some situations, members of the same family may work with different therapists when that arrangement feels supportive and clinically appropriate.
-When that happens, boundaries, consent, and clarity around roles are handled thoughtfully and carefully.
+When that happens, we handle boundaries, consent, and clarity around roles thoughtfully and carefully.